 The best branding books continue to dominate design publishing even after years, and for good reason.
 They provide insights into the power of design, showing that how a company is presented is often just as important as its product or services.

-Many of the best branding books on this page also delight as physical objects.
-Skimming through a beautifully designed book (see our favourite graphic design books for more options) can also inspire your own creativity.
-We hope you make the most out of these best branding books available.
+Many of the best branding books are also treasures as physical objects in themselves.
+Skimming through a beautifully designed book (see our favourite graphic design books for more options) in itself can inspire designers' creativity.

 Branding has now entered the wider public consciousness, as demonstrated by the often furious debate triggered by controversial rebrands.
 Everyone has an opinion, so many of the best branding books below will also be of interest to those who are not directly involved in branding.

 For more inspiration, see our article on outstanding uses of colour in branding, and read on for our guide to seven of the best branding books available.

 This mammoth book by modern design legend Michael Johnson is an absolute classic on the science of branding.
 It's packed with illuminating analysis of some of the best branding from throughout the world.
 In Branding: In Five and a Half Steps, Johnson cuts through to the heart of iconic logos, adverts, campaigns and rebrands to explain their concept, execution and impact with clinical accuracy.
 He includes priceless anecdotes from his own seminal campaigns, including Shelter UK and the Science Museum, revealing the theory and the alchemical art of of creative thinking behind them.